Best & Worst Tesla Model S Years

 1st Generation2012-Present

-Substantial changes between generations, especially in technological and performance enhancements and interior updates, might be the deciding factor for potential buyers.
+Substantial changes between generations, especially in technological and performance improvements and interior updates, might be the deciding factor for prospective buyers.

 Tesla Model S Best, Neutral, and Worst Years